-Ms Chan Wai Han, emcee of the event asked the crowd this question before calling upon Mr Lee Tee tong, who was one of the 13 Barisan Sosialis MPs elected in the 1963 General Election.
-He was arrested shortly after the election together with the other 2 MPs.
+Ms Chan Wai Han, the emcee of the event, asked the crowd this question before calling upon Mr Lee Tee tong, one of the 13 Barisan Sosialis MPs elected in the 1963 General Election.
+He was arrested shortly after the election, together with the other 2 MPs.

 More than 650 people turned up in the 50th anniversary of the operation Cold Store at Hong Lim Park on the 2nd February 2013.
 Six speakers gave their speeches on their personal account as ex-detainees and repeated the call for the abolition of the ISA.

-This anniversary marks exactly 50 years from the day which Singaporeans saw more than 100 over politicians and unionist being caught and detained without trial under the Internal Security Act on the 2nd February 1963.
-Many of whom turned up were people who were detained under the Internal Security Act (ISA) and those whom has lived through that era of post-independance.
+This anniversary marks exactly 50 years from the day Singaporeans saw more than 100 politicians and unionists being caught and detained without trial under the Internal Security Act on the 2nd February 1963.
+Many of whom turned up were people who were detained under the Internal Security Act (ISA) and those whom have lived through that era of post-independence.

 A recorded interview with Mr Said Zahari was broadcasted to the audience at the anniversary to show his solitary with the ex-detainees and other Singaporeans.
 He was a one time editor-in-chief of the Malay-language newspaper Utusan Melayu who was detained for 17 years under ISA and now residing in Malaysia.

-The event organizer and former detainee Mr Tan Kok Fang, 72 spoke about the South Korea's first lady president, Park Geun-hye and how she apologized victims of her father, Park Chung-hee's security services under his autocratic rule .
+The event organizer and former detainee, Mr Tan Kok Fang, 72, spoke about the South Korea’s first lady president, Park Geun-Hye and how she apologized to victims of her father, Park Chung-hee’s security services under his autocratic rule .
 He then pointed out that the suffering that the detainees of ISA is no lesser from what those victims went through but the people who detained them has not apologize for the deed.

-Mr Lee Tee Tong, ex-detainee who was detained for 18 years, talks about his happiness seeing the young generations taking up what the older generations has dropped many years back.
-He explains that 2nd Feburary 1963 was emphasized because it was the operation that caught the most politicians and unionists by the ISA and therefore it has its significance in Singapore history.
+Mr Lee Tee Tong, an ex-detainee who was detained for 18 years, talks about his happiness seeing the young generations taking up what the older generations has dropped many years back.
+He explains that 2nd Feburary 1963 was emphasized because it was the operation that caught most politicians and unionists by the ISA, and therefore, it has significance in Singapore’s history.

-Dr Poh Soo Kai who was detained for 17 years spoke about his personal ordeal and reads from the book published by him, "We remember" that documents the ISA arrests and personal accounts .
-An extract from the book, "50 years later, there are signs that we are in a new world where progressive forces are stirring and on the rise.
-Are we on the edge of a new epoch - the fajar of a new world order?"
+Dr Poh Soo Kai, who was detained for 17 years, spoke about his personal ordeal and read from the book published by him, “We remember,” which documents the ISA arrests and personal accounts.
+An extract from the book, “50 years later, there are signs that we are in a new world where progressive forces are stirring and on the rise.
+Are we on the edge of a new epoch – the fajar of a new world order?”